sjeohp-zz/dragonfly-engine/README.txt

 Still needs a lot of work.

-Requires OpenGL ES and GLKit; I plan to eventually remove the dependency on GLKit.
+Uses OpenGL ES and GLKit.